 Playing For Keeps: Building a Winning Culture

 What does it mean to be “winning”?
 Does it mean you’re successful every step of the way?
 Does it mean you make the most money over your competitors?
 Not really, at least not necessarily.
 Fostering workplace culture that is considered “winning” goes much further than your bottom line.
 It has more to do with developing and nurturing an environment that is conducive to forward-thinking, a successful mindset and a deep-down belief that you’re all in this together.
 If you can bring people who work for you together rather than segment them, you’re taking a solid first step.
+It’s time to start building a winning culture.

 Think about Google, JetBlue, Facebook, Apple, Disney…these are all companies that are well known for their coveted corporate cultures.
 Sure, they’re wildly successful, but there’s a really good reason, and that reason has everything to do with employees and customers that truly love those companies.
 Eighty-one percent of business leaders say a company lacking a high-performance culture is doomed to mediocrity, with fewer than 10 percent of businesses succeeding in building an empire, according to Entrepreneur.